javiersteg/raspberry-noaa-v2-amd64/README.md

 # Super Easy setup: Use a maintained APPLIANCE OVA IN WINDOWS/LINUX/MAC OS

+## Im preparing a guide to use this images.

 ///// PLEASE REPORT ME THAT YOU DISCOVER THAT I CAN IMPROVE.

 Want a really simple way to get up and running?